zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Next Steps

 ### Short-term Tasks
-1. **Testing Journal Entry Features**
+1. **Testing Quest System Features**
-   - ✅ Added unit tests for OracleRoll.getFormattedText()
-   - ✅ Added unit tests for Character.getHandle() and setHandle()
-   - ✅ Added unit tests for MoveRoll.getFormattedText()
-   - ✅ Added unit tests for RichTextEditor.insertTextAtCursor()
+   - Add unit tests for Quest model methods
-   - ✅ Added widget tests for LinkedItemsSummary
+   - Add widget tests for QuestsScreen and components
-   - Continue expanding test coverage for other components
+   - Test quest progress rolls and status changes
+   - Verify integration with journal entry system

 2. **UI Refinements**
-   - Improve the visual design of the rich text editor
+   - Improve the visual design of the quest cards
-   - Enhance the linked items summary with better organization
+   - Enhance the progress bar visualization
-   - Add animations for smoother transitions
+   - Add animations for status changes
-   - Optimize mobile experience for the journal entry screen
+   - Optimize mobile experience for the quest screen

 3. **Performance Optimization**
-   - Optimize autocompletion for large character/location lists
+   - Optimize quest list rendering for large numbers of quests
-   - Improve rendering of complex journal entries
+   - Improve progress tracking and roll calculations
-   - Enhance image handling and caching
+   - Enhance quest filtering and sorting
-   - Optimize saving and loading of rich text content
+   - Optimize saving and loading of quest data

 4. **Testing Infrastructure**
    - Expand test coverage to other critical components